 We believe that farmers and the goods they work so hard to produce are the lifeblood of civilization.
 Farming is always difficult, often thankless, and never glamorous.
 Rewards are not guaranteed, despite best efforts.
 To help farmers and their families thrive requires coordination, fairness, and efficiency between their operation and those that make up the web of interconnected specialties in agriculture – brokers, carriers, buyers, resellers, grain elevators, agronomists, marketing specialists, crop insurance agents… the list goes on and on.

 It is the mission of Agulus to provide American agriculture with the tools necessary to best accomplish these goals, and in doing so, better our lives, future, country, and world.
 Read more about Agulus in this front-page article in the Upstate Business Journal or contact us for more information.

 In 2006, Agulus founder Mathew Sanford envisioned the need for innovative, smart, and easy to use software that would single a sea change in how the agricultural industry operated.
 Inefficiencies and obstacles could be removed, and an era of openness and transparency would begin.
 Benefits could be enjoyed mutually between parties, and no one could put their thumb on the scale with bias and special interests.
 Agulus has been facilitating agricultural commodity trading across the United States since, and is rapidly expanding to broaden its array of offerings to American farmers, buyers, brokers, carriers, and beyond.

 Co-Founder & CEO

 Mathew has called South Carolina home for over 25 years.

 Most recently, he was the Operations Director of Palmetto Grain Brokerage in Ridgeland, South Carolina.
-During his near 15-year stint there, Mathew was responsible for technical and operational matters regarding the trade of billions of dollars’ worth of agricultural commodities.
+During his near 15-year tenure there, Mathew was responsible for technical and operational matters regarding the trade of billions of dollars’ worth of agricultural commodities.

 From 2013-2015 Mathew was Chief Technology Officer of Croptell, a KCoe Isom agricultural software development startup.
 In 2014 Mathew founded Tasty Farms in Georgia, producing hydroponic heirloom tomatoes on a commercial scale.